Direct Brigade Alarm

 Why did DFES implement a charge for responding to false fire alarms?

-What is the aim of introducing the fee?
+What is the aim of the false fire alarm reduction strategy?

 How much is the fee?